McPringle/komunumo/CONTRIBUTING.md

 > [!WARNING]
 > Integration tests that do not extend `IntegrationTest` or `BrowserTest` may not run correctly or may produce unforeseen errors.

+### Pull Request Scope

+Please make sure that each pull request is focused on a single issue or change.
+Avoid bundling unrelated modifications together in the same PR, as this makes the review process harder and slows down merging.
+If you want to contribute multiple independent changes, submit them as separate pull requests so they can be reviewed and merged individually.

+> [!NOTE]
+> GitHub only allows one pull request per branch.
+To open multiple pull requests, you need to create a separate branch for each change.

 ## Quickstart for Local Development